Serena Williams sets up US Open showdown vs. Sloane Stephens - WHIZ News

 All spectators were banned from Flushing Meadows this year because of the coronavirus pandemic.

-Both have compared the setting to their days as juniors, playing at age 10 or 12.

 Williams turns 39 this month and expended a lot of energy lately.
-All five matches she played during the resumption from the tour’s COVID-19 hiatus and before the start of the U.S. Open went the full three sets; her record was 3-2 in those.
+All five matches she played from the resumption of the tour after its COVID-19 hiatus to the start of the U.S. Open went three sets; her record was 3-2.

-But things weren’t as easy as they might have been against Gasparyan, who hits flat with a one-handed backhand and whose only trip to the fourth round at a major ended with a loss to Williams at the 2016 Australian Open.
+But things weren’t as easy as they might have been against Gasparyan, who deploys a one-handed backhand and whose only trip to the fourth round at a major ended with a loss to Williams at the 2016 Australian Open.

 She went up 4-2 in the second set and got broken, dropped 8 of 10 points in one stretch and found herself at 4-all.